fossabot/device42-jira-node/README.md

 <!-- TITLE/ -->

-<h1>d42test</h1>
+<h1>device42-jira-node</h1>

 <!-- /TITLE -->

 <!-- DESCRIPTION/ -->

-Demo implementation of a Node.js server-side app to accept data from Device42 and create a JIRA Issue with the result.
+Sample code for a Node.js server-side app to accept data from Device42 and create a JIRA Issue with the result.

 <!-- /DESCRIPTION -->

 ---